Tag Archives: Hell Raising

 “There were few Catholics in this part of the world and the priest had a forlorn sort of a job but Walton had cured me of any idea that religion of any description had anything to do with mercy or pity or love.”

-Behan also sailed intermittently on ships, he had become a certified seaman in 1949.
-At the beginning of his career, Behan had difficulties in getting his plays performed in his own country.
-The Quare Fellow, based on his prison experiences, was turned down by both the Abbey Theatre and the Gate but eventually was produced at the Pike Theatre Club in 1954, gaining critical success.
-Reviewers began to talk of a new Sean O’Casey and the tragi-comedy was subsequently transferred to London’s West End for a six months’ run.
-The events were set during the twenty-four hours preceding an execution.
-This work is thought to have hastened the abolition of capital punishment in Britain.
-Brendan also attacked false piety behind public attitudes toward such matters as sex, politics, and religion.
+Behan also sailed intermittently on ships, as he had become a certified seaman in 1949.
+However, at the beginning of his career, Behan faced difficulties in getting his plays performed in Ireland.
+The Quare Fellow, based on his prison experiences, was initially turned down by both the Abbey Theatre and the Gate.
+Nevertheless, it eventually found success at the Pike Theatre Club in 1954, gaining critical acclaim.
+As a result, reviewers began to compare him to a new Sean O’Casey, and the play was transferred to London’s West End for a six-month run.
+The events of the play are set during the twenty-four hours preceding an execution, which is thought to have contributed to the eventual abolition of capital punishment in Britain.
+Additionally, Behan often attacked the false piety behind public attitudes toward issues such as sex, politics, and religion..

 Behan found fame difficult.
 He had long been a heavy drinker describing himself on one occasion as